AdobeDocs/commerce-admin.en/help/customers/customer-groups.md

 >[!NOTE]
 >
->To see a new prices in the catalog, a customer must re-login on the Storefront after the group is changed.
+>To see a new prices in the catalog, a customer must re-login on the Storefront, after the group is changed.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL All Customers]**.